emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 2. Read what's on screen and then press **O**
 3. Press **Triangle** to uninstall HENkaku Ensō
 4. Reboot when prompted

-### Unlinking Memory Card
----

-1. Open the System Settings application
-2. Select "HENkaku Settings"
-3. Disable "Enable PSN Spoofing"
-3. Select "Unlink Memory Card"
-  - If you do not do this, you will not be able to use your memory card on 3.65

 ### Installing HENkaku Ensō for 3.65
 ---